The customer journey is being remade by AI

 lady-looking-at-ipad

-The way a UK customer experiences insurance, including how they are offered cover, what they pay, how a claim is assessed, and whether their loyalty is rewarded, is being remade by AI.
-The character of the relationship between insurer and customer is becoming something different.
+The way customers interact with insurance from comparing coverage, premiums, navigating quoting journeys, how a claim is submitted, settled, and whether their loyalty is rewarded, is being reshaped by AI.
+The character of the relationship between an insurance organisation and customer is evolving into something different.

 Four moments of the AI customer journey